- Lesli Peterson For the AJC

 A dome tent in the Appalachian Mountains.
 Relax in an over-sized dome tent, complete with a bathtub and telescope.
 Up to four guests can share three beds in this uniquely decorated escape.
 A private bath and outdoor shower are available, as well as a deck for relaxing.
 Only a short drive from Carter's Lake, visitors can escape in nature with hiking and canoeing.

 An Airstream experience near Ellijay.
 This camping adventure is old-school done right.
 Slumber away in an Airstream camper, with beds and bathrooms, but that's not even the fun part.
-This adventure sits on an Alpaca farm, with bunnies, alpaca, chickens and more.
+This adventure sits on a 17 acre farm, with bunnies, chickens and more.
 When you're rested, star-gaze around the fire pit or walk along the trout streams with a glass of Bordeaux.

 Bunks at Len Foote Hike Inn.
 Hike five miles into the forest for an unforgettable experience.
 At the end of your hike, come upon the Hike Inn where guests stay in bunkhouses, dine family style with other hikers and enjoy a relaxing time in the Sunrise Room.
 Don't miss a tour of the property to learn about Star Base, composting worms and other activities.
 A gentle drum wakes you in the morning.
 Sleep through it, or rise early to see the sun come up over the mountain.